← Back to posts

 Reviewing the API and documentation

 The first thing to do when beginning to implement an API is to review the documentation to gain an understanding of how it should be implemented and what functionalities it offers.
-It's common for APIs to require a token or other authorization techniques in order to make calls to the API.
-The one that we will be using is completely free and read only, so there is no token or authorization involved which helps simplify what we have to do.
+It’s common for APIs to require a token or authorization.
+This one is free and read-only—no token needed.

-You can also test out this call quickly by pasting the URL in your address bar.
-Give it a try:
+You can test it quickly by pasting the URL below into your browser: https://api.chucknorris.io/jokes/random

 Implementing the simplest version of the API